8 quick ways competitive intelligence will improve your business

 “We are continuing to invest heavily in Product Line X to drive innovation and sales.
 Product Line X is a key to our growth.”

-3. Technical Intelligence is information gathered from analysis of publicly available technical and product information.
+Technical intelligence is information gathered from the analysis of publicly available technical and product information.

 Examples: technical papers, white papers, patents or patent applications, product specs, etc.

 To begin gathering technical intelligence stay on your competitor’s website.
 Look at their product pages.
 Can you download any technical information on their products or services?
 How are their products, services, and offerings technically different from yours?
 What are their strengths and weaknesses?

 If you cannot find anything on their website, try using your search engine of choice.
 Enter their product title with terms like “Specifications,” “Instructions,” “White paper,” etc.